 For Our Girls

-Homes of Hope, with your help, builds safe homes for these girls where they can receive the love every child deserves and a good education so they can go on to productive lives.
+Homes of Hope, with the help of thousands of people, worldwide, builds safe homes for these girls where they can receive the love every child deserves and a good education so they can go on to productive lives.

 Founder & Executive Director